nadiamariduena/python-intro-2024-privat/z_PYgame/spaceship_game/RE_game-CODE_05.md

 <br>
 <br>

->### ⚠️  If you’re familiar with JavaScript and React, there’s no direct equivalent for this line.
+>### ⚠️  If you’re familiar with JavaScript and React, there’s no direct equivalent for this line:

 ```python
 player_direction.x = int(keys[pygame.K_RIGHT])